universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     role: Assistant Stage Manager
   - name: Chenjia Zhang
     role: Assistant Stage Manager
-    bio: "is a first year undecided major, still exploring in what he is truly interested in. *Macbeth in Space* (Assistant Stage Manager) is his first show in University Theater, and he is really excited in joining the Macbeth in Space production team."
+    bio: "is a first-year undecided major, still exploring in what he is truly interested in. *Macbeth in Space* (Assistant Stage Manager) is his first show in University Theater, and he is really excited in joining the Macbeth in Space production team."
   - name: Jacob Halabe
     role: Assistant Stage Manager
   - name: Ariana Baginski